 Publishing Policy May 2015, Göttingen

 Since summer 2003 the University Press of the Georg-August-Universität Göttingen publishes research results of the university's disciplines.
 Providing those results in Open Access—free online access to readers worldwide — is a guiding principle for the press.
 In our Open Access publishing model, owners of intellectual property rights (authors and editors) stay in control of their publications as the press receives only those rights necessary for publishing.
 With the 2005 adoption of its Open Access resolution, the University of Göttingen clearly supports the Open Access principle.
 Therefore, the press expects authors and editors to comply with Open Access publishing.
 The vast majority of our publications get published as a free online edition, together with a printed volume available through the book trade.
 This form of hybrid publishing improves impact and dissemination of publications thus showcasing the quality of the underlying research.
 Göttingen University Press operates on a non-profit basis, relying for most publications on financial contributions from authors or editors to make Open Access possible while maintaining low retail prices.
-We provide access to our online editions via the trusted repository of the press Göttingen University Press, peer-reviewed publications also via the university's institutional repository GoeScholar.
+We provide access to all our publications also via the central publication data management system of the university Göttingen GRO.publications.

 In January 2015 the presidential board of the Georg-August-Universität Göttingen approved the terms of entitlement (available in German only) for the Göttingen University Press.
 These terms clarify how the press publishes and which target groups it is meant to serve.
 The terms of entitlement enable the press to become active for third-party-funded projects whose strict funding guidelines would normally exclude an inhouse service such as the university press as a beneficiary.
 We appreciate that our terms of entitlement help us to promote Open Access especially in those disciplines that rely on publishing their research results in books—especially against the backdrop of little or no uptake of Open Access among the disci-plines' commercial publishing houses.